spectrocloud/librarium/docs/docs-content/tenant-settings/projects/projects.md

 tags: ["projects"]
 ---

-A **Project** helps you organize the cluster resources in a logical grouping.
+A **Project** helps you organize and manage cluster resources.
 A tenant can have multiple projects.
-Projects are used to group resources and manage access control.
+Projects are used to group resources and manage user access control through Role Based Access Control (RBAC).
 You can assign users and teams with specific roles to specific projects.

-Use projects to logically group resources and manage access control.
+For example, you can create a project for each team, or create a project for each infrastructure environment.
+The flexibility of projects allow you to organize resources in a way that makes sense for your organization.

 ## Scope